Your Plano finance team closes the books in QuickBooks plus four spreadsheets every month

 Exactly what you get

 A finance automation layer that keeps QuickBooks or Xero as the audited book of record and removes the manual labor around it.
 Revenue recognition runs automatically for the project and subscription models the accounting tool can't handle, intercompany entries are computed instead of reconciled by hand, and billing and CRM data post into the ledger automatically.
 Close drops from a week to a few days, and the board gets timely numbers with a clean audit trail.
-This layer connects tightly to ERP (Enterprise Resource Planning) software development, custom billing, and business intelligence dashboards for finance leadership.
+This layer connects tightly to ERP (Enterprise Resource Planning) software development, custom billing, and business intelligence (BI) dashboards for finance leadership.

 How to choose a developer in Plano